jeffreyleblanc/styledterm/README.md

 but is intentionally designed for supporting easier to read output from python programs that produce a "stream" of output on the command line.

+A motivation for this library is to support easier to read output from scripts with multiple and nested steps.

 ## 1. Installation